-NOTICE OF 2024 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2025 ANNUAL MEETING OF SHAREHOLDERS

-The 2024 Annual Meeting of Shareholders of Maravai LifeSciences Holdings, Inc. will be held virtually (please visitwww.proxydocs.com/MRVI for virtual meeting registration details) on Thursday, May 23, 2024, at 2:30 p.m.
+The 2025 Annual Meeting of Shareholders ("Annual Meeting") of Maravai LifeSciences Holdings, Inc. ("Maravai" or the "Company") will be held virtually (please visit www.proxydocs.com/MRVI for virtual meeting registration details) on Thursday, May 22, 2025, at 2:30 p.m.
 Pacific Time for the following purposes:

-- 1. to elect the four nominees identified in the accompanying proxy statement to the Board of Directors; - to ratify the appointment of Ernst & Young LLP as Maravai's independent registered public accounting firm for the year ending December 31, 2024; - to approve, on a non-binding advisory basis, the compensation of Maravai's named executive officers, as disclosed in the accompanying proxy statement; and - 4. to transact other business as may properly come before the meeting or any postponement or adjournment of the meeting.
+- 1. to elect the four nominees identified in the accompanying proxy statement to the Board of Directors; - to ratify the appointment of Ernst & Young LLP as Maravai's independent registered public accounting firm for the year ending December 31, 2025; - to approve, on a non-binding advisory basis, the compensation of Maravai's named executive officers, as disclosed in the accompanying proxy statement; and - 4. to transact other business as may properly come before the meeting or any postponement or adjournment of the meeting.

-A list of shareholders entitled to vote at the meeting will be available for examination by any shareholder for any purpose relevant to the meeting during ordinary business hours for at least ten days prior to May 23, 2024, at 10770 Wateridge Circle Suite 200, San Diego, California 92121, and on the day of the meeting, on the virtual platform for the Annual Meeting.
+A list of shareholders entitled to vote at the meeting will be available for examination by any shareholder for any purpose relevant to the meeting during ordinary business hours for at least ten days prior to May 22, 2025, at 10770 Wateridge Circle Suite 200, San Diego, California 92121, and on the day of the meeting, on the virtual platform for the Annual Meeting.

-The proxy statement is first being delivered to the Company's shareholders of record on or about April 25, 2024.
+The proxy statement and the enclosed proxy card or voting instruction form are first being mailed to the Company's shareholders of record on or about April 18, 2025.